 - Rhubarb: Fresh or frozen will both work great.
 If you’re using frozen rhubarb be sure to let it thaw first.

 - Boxed Cake Mix: A yellow cake mix is a popular option, but I really love using a white cake mix too.
 And if you want to get really creative you can use a chocolate cake mix!
+Any brand will work, Duncan Hines, Pillsbury, Betty Crocker, or a store brand.

 - Jell-o: Any red Jell-o will work.
-Strawberry and raspberry are my favorites.
+Strawberry flavor and raspberry are my favorites.
 Cherry is also fantastic.

 How to Make Rhubarb Dump Cake: